MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 Examine the set of technologies and products that your organization uses to provide network security and determine whether they're necessary or redundant with other network security capabilities.
 Each network security technology can also be a target for attackers.
 For example, if the technology or product isn’t being updated on a timely basis, consider removing it.

 For more information, see [Discontinue legacy network security technology](/security/zero-trust/deploy/networks#vii-discontinue-legacy-network-security-technology), which describes the types of network security technologies that you might no longer need.

+For additional information about discontinuing legacy network security technologies in Azure environments, see [Discontinue legacy network security technology](../azure-networking-legacy.md).

 ##### Practice threat and BCDR response